cypress-io/cypress/DEPLOY.md

 In order to publish a new `cypress` package to the npm registry, we must build and test it across multiple platforms and test projects.
 This makes publishing *directly* into the npm registry impossible.
 Instead, we have CI set up to do the following on every commit to `develop`:

 1. Build the npm package with the new target version baked in.
+2. Build the Linux, Mac & Windows binaries on CircleCI.
-3. Upload the binaries and the new npm package to `cdn.cypress.io` under the "beta" folder.
+3. Upload the binaries and the new npm package to our AWS S3 bucket, `cdn.cypress.io`, under the "beta" folder.
-4. Launch the test projects like [cypress-test-node-versions](https://github.com/cypress-io/cypress-test-node-versions) and [cypress-test-example-repos](https://github.com/cypress-io/cypress-test-example-repos) using the newly-uploaded package & binary instead of installing from the npm registry.
+4. Install and run cypress tests in test projects like [cypress-test-node-versions](https://github.com/cypress-io/cypress-test-node-versions) and [cypress-test-example-repos](https://github.com/cypress-io/cypress-test-example-repos) using the newly-uploaded package & binary, instead of installing from the npm registry.
 That installation looks like this:
-2. Build the Linux, Mac & Windows binaries on CircleCI.
     ```shell
     export CYPRESS_INSTALL_BINARY=https://cdn.../binary/<new version>/<commit hash>/cypress.zip
     npm i https://cdn.../npm/<new version>/<commit hash>/cypress.tgz